LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 ### **Dashboard view**

 Data is displayed in a graphical format and/or in grid view.
-The data is presented to all users according to their LiveEngage account-level time zone, even if their user-level time zone has been configured differently.
+The data is presented to all users according to their LivePerson Conversational Cloud account-level time zone, even if their user-level time zone has been configured differently.

 ![](/img/Business_Dashboard_for_Livechat_Campaign.jpg)